-In the case of ancilla-based QPE~\cite{nielsen_quantum_2010}, the final outcome of a noiseless circuit is a bitstring of length $n$ that estimates the first $n$ bits of a desired phase.
+In ancilla-based QPE~\cite{nielsen_quantum_2010}, the final outcome of the noiseless circuit is a bitstring of length $n$ that estimates the first $n$ bits of a desired phase.
 The noiseless circuit can be run multiple times, resulting in a histogram of output bitstrings; these outputs will get scrambled in the presence of noise.
 Ref.~\cite{dutkiewicz_error_2024} describes an MLE protocol (based on quasiprobability methods) suitable for deducing the target bitstring.
 We believe this protocol could be improved using the DCS.

-As suggested in \cref{sec:numerics}, we note that DCS-MLE would be very useful in algorithms that do not take full advantage of Heisenberg scaling and instead exploit a trade-off between the number of different circuits run and the number of times each one is repeated~\cite{ni_low-depth_2023, wang_accelerated_2019, ding_simultaneous_2023, nelson_assessment_2024-1}.
+As suggested in \cref{sec:distance_11_surface_code}, DCS-MLE would be very useful in algorithms that do not take full advantage of Heisenberg scaling and instead exploit a trade-off between the number of different circuits run and the number of times each one is repeated~\cite{ni_low-depth_2023, wang_accelerated_2019, ding_simultaneous_2023, nelson_assessment_2024-1}.